litstack/pages/README.md

 [route field](https://www.fjord-admin.com/docs/fields/route/#register-routes)
 documentation.

-FjordPages comes with a helper that lets you add a list of pages directly to a route collection:
+FjordPages extends to Eloquent Collection with the helper method `addToRouteCollection` that lets you add a list of pages directly to a route
+collection:

 ```php
 use Fjord\Crud\Fields\Route;